Reconstructing Sepsis Trajectories from Clinical Case Reports using LLMs: the Textual Time Series Corpus for Sepsis: Results

-To examine the results in greater detail, we show figures of the cumulative distribution function of event matches and concordance boxplots (Figure \ref{fig:time-disc}) for the sepsis-10 dataset.
+To examine the results in greater detail, we show figures of the cumulative distribution function of event matches and concordance boxplots (Figure \ref{fig:time-disc}) for the \texttt{sepsis-40} dataset.
 When the function reaches its maximum at the maximum cosine distance, it may be less than 1 because the label events have no events left to match, \emph{i.e.}, the reference method recovered an event that the prediction method did not.
-The event match rates in Table \ref{tab:results} correspond to the match rate at the cosine distance threshold in Figure \ref{fig:time-disc}.
-One could adjust the cosine distance threshold, for example, by increasing it to increase matches, at the cost of false positive matches, which degrade the temporal performance characteristics.
+The event match rates in Table \ref{tab:results} correspond to the match rate at the cosine distance threshold in Figure \ref{fig:time-disc} ($\theta=0.10$).
+One could adjust the cosine distance threshold, for example, by increasing it to increase matches, at the cost of false positive matches that degrade temporal performance.
+We provide a systematic threshold analysis over $\theta \in [0.01, 0.5]$ in 0.01 increments in Appendix~\ref{apd:threshold_sweep}, which demonstrates a clear elbow near $\theta=0.10$ and supports our chosen operating point.
 The concordance box plots (Figure \ref{fig:time-disc}) show strong performance among the large LLMs, whereas the Llama 3.1 8B and Mixtral 8x7B model performances are much lower, which is a consistent finding throughout our analysis.

-To better visualize the time discrepancies, we plot cumulative time discrepancy plots (Figure \ref{fig:time-disc}) that show, for example, that 44\% of the O1-preview annotations are exact time matches and that 80\% are within 1 week of the label timestamp.
-Breaking it down further (Figure \ref{fig:time-disc}, right), we can see that among events occurring within 1 day of presentation (but more than 1 hour), 90\% of O1-preview annotations are within a 1-week time error.
-This drops to 60\% when considering events up to a year from presentation.
-Problematically, for labeled events more than 1 year from presentation, only O1-preview and DeepSeek R1 ever identify the label time to within 1 year exclusive (Figure \ref{fig:time-disc}, right).